 Tuft & Needle

 Tuft & Needle is American direct to budget consumer mattress company with the backing of a much larger corporation, Serta.
+Interestingly enough, they were recently voted the best value mattress.
 When asked about the provider, 0% of participants recognized the brand when given unaided brand awareness.

 Even with aided brand awareness only 9% of those surveyed recognized the brand.
 Our youngest age group of 18 – 25 had an even lower percentage of 7%.